phalcon/documentation/docs/db-models.md

 Storing large query results in memory will consume many resources.
 You can however instruct Phalcon to fetch data in chunks of rows, thus reducing the need to re-execute the request in many cases.
 You can achieve that by setting the `orm.resultset_prefetch_records` setup value.
 This can be done either in `php.ini` or in the model `setup()`.
 More information about this can be found in the [features](#disablingenabling-features) section.

 Note that resultsets can be serialized and stored in a cache backend.
-[Phalcon\Cache](cache.md) can help with that task.
+[Phalcon\Cache\Cache][cache] can help with that task.
 However, serializing data causes [Phalcon\Mvc\Model][mvc-model] to retrieve all the data from the database in an array, thus consuming more memory while this process takes place.

 ```php
 <?php